-To provide continued support to the teacher according to her/his requests by helping to ensure clear, timely communication between the teacher and parents regarding activities, events, and needs in the classroom.
+Provide support to your classroom teacher according to her/his requests by helping to ensure clear, timely communication between the teacher and parents regarding activities, events, and needs in the classroom.
+Your teacher should be copied on all your communications to the class except for communication regarding teacher appreciation activities and gifts.

-To help create a fair environment where all willing parents are given equal opportunities to participate.

-To coordinate needed items for classroom activities.
-Please use Signup Genius (www.signupgenius.com) to ask for requested items.
-Signup Genius lets you ask for the quantity of the item needed and it sends reminder emails to volunteers usually 2 days ahead of the event.
-Please DO NOT use Signup Genius to ask for volunteers or chaperones.
+Assist in creating a fair environment where all willing parents are given equal opportunities to participate.
+Coordinate requested items for classroom activities.
+Please use Signup Genius to ask for requested items.
+Signup Genius lets you request the quantity of the items needed and it sends reminder emails to volunteers usually 2 days ahead of the event.
+With respect to requesting volunteers, please have parents email you directly.
+You must follow the volunteer protocol in selecting names and ensure parents understand this policy.
+(See No. 3 below)

-To communicate all final details related to volunteers for events with the teacher.

-To coordinate volunteers and chaperones.
-When asking for volunteers, whether it be for a classroom activity or for a chaperone for a field trip, please do so in the following way so that it is fair and consistent throughout the year, giving each parent who may want to help out a chance.
-When asking for volunteers, send out an email stating the fact that you need a volunteer for a certain event, specifying the date and time of the event and how many volunteers you will need.
+Coordinate volunteers and chaperones.
+When requesting volunteers for a classroom activity or to chaperone a field trip, please do so in the following way so it is fair and consistent throughout the year.
+This policy gives each parent who may want to volunteer a chance:

+When asking for volunteers, send out an email that you need a volunteer for a certain event, specifying the date and time of the event and how many volunteers you will need.
+Please do this 2-3 weeks prior to the event.

 Tell your parents that they have a week to respond to you if they would like to volunteer.
+Give a specific deadline date to submit their name.
+It is recommended that before the deadline arrives, that you send a gentle reminder to parents advising of the upcoming deadline.

+After the deadline has been reached, randomly select the number of volunteers you need from the names you have received.
+Using email, advise the class of the parents you have selected.

+Keep the list of volunteers readily available in the event a selected volunteer cancels at the last minute and you need an alternate.

-Then after that week, from the names you have received, randomly select the number of volunteers you need.
-Make it clear that the subsequent times you ask for volunteers, no person will get a second chance to help out before people who want to help have a first chance.
+In all communication to the class regarding volunteers, please remind parents of the volunteer policy and that no person will get a second chance to help out before all parents have had an opportunity to volunteer.
+Keep track of your volunteers to maintain this policy.

-To plan, to communicate, and to facilitate all teacher appreciation activities. (e.g. holiday gift, Teacher Appreciation Week, end of year gift)
+Plan and manage all teacher appreciation activities and classroom gifts throughout the year. (e.g. holiday gift, Teacher Appreciation Week, and end-of-year gift).
+Please remember that all contributions are completely optional and this should be communicated to the class.
+See gift policy attached.

-To organize a social outside of the classroom.
-Room Parents can coordinate fun social events for the classroom families beyond those held in the classroom (e.g. parent coffee, a fall picnic or after school/day off of school park outing).
-These activities may be well received and families (especially new families or those of young children) often look forward to these opportunities to meet other parents.

-*****PLEASE REMIND PARENTS TO BE AWARE AND SENSITIVE TO ANY ALLERGIES OR SPECIAL NEEDS OF THE CHILDREN IN CLASS, PARTICULARLY WHEN SUPPLYING SNACKS FOR THE CLASS.*****

-*****EXACT RESPONSIBILITES MAY VARY BY TEACHER.*****
+5. Communicate and reference New Food Policy standards within the classroom.
+After meeting with your teacher, you will review the events throughout the year and learn how best your teacher would like to handle food items in the classroom.
+He/She may specifically select items from the New Food list or may ask you to do so for upcoming events.
+At your initial meeting, it is important to inquire whether there are any additional food allergies or intolerances that may further affect current items on the New Food Policy.
+If so, make appropriate changes for the school year when planning events and communicating with parents.

+Communicate all H.S.A. information to your class as directed by the H.S.A. within a timely manner.

 GETTING STARTED